mehmetsoylemez/smart-house/README.md

 # Future Works

-+Designing an alerting mechanism to show notifications from appliances instantly +Designing a recent activities of users
++ Designing an alerting mechanism to show notifications from appliances instantly
++ Designing a recent activities of users

 This document also describes high level architectural decisions taken regarding each project and how to run each project separately, and ways to deploy the project as a whole.